Scroll to content

 • To increase pupil's knowledge and understanding as they grow and develop and become more aware of the world around them.

-• To make learning meaningful, by putting it into context.
+• To make learning meaningful, by putting it into context - both locally and globally.

 • To listen to pupils and involve them in the development of the our school in order to engage their interest, encourage and motivate pupils to want to learn.